swang392/Sprout/README.md

 **Required Must-have Stories**

-- [ ] User can create a new account, log in, and sign out of account
+- [x] User can create a new account, log in, and sign out of account
 - [ ] User can create a new fitness plan
-- [ ] user can search for other users
-- [ ] User can add friends
-- [ ] User can see locations of other friends
+- [ ] User can connect friends through facebook or google sdk
 - [ ] Social feed of other people's daily accomplishments
 - [ ] User sees profile with their fitness plan and accomplishments
 - [ ] user can edit/save/delete plan